scottlangmead/SET08103-G11/use-cases/use-case#2.md

 ## EXTENSIONS

-2. Data doesn't exist
+2. **Data doesn't exist**:
-  - Enter a valid ammount and a valid location.
+    1. Enter a valid ammount and a valid location.

 ## SUB-VARIATIONS